ocaml-community/awesome-ocaml/README.md

   - [A user gives up on Async](http://rgrinberg.com/posts/abandoning-async/)
   - [Cooperative Concurrency in OCaml: A Core.Std.Async Example](http://philtomson.github.io/blog/2014/07/09/core-dot-async-example/).

-There is also an ongoing project to make OCaml multiprocessor and multicore aware at [OCaml multicore](https://github.com/ocamllabs/ocaml-multicore) fork.
+There is also an ongoing experimental project to make OCaml multiprocessor and multicore aware at [OCaml multicore](https://github.com/ocamllabs/ocaml-multicore) fork.

 ## Databases